IsitaRex/Magic-Forest/README.md

 - `θ_0`: Initial angle (starting direction of the spiral).
 - `k`: Curvature rate, which increases linearly with `t`.
 In our implementation, we approximate this curve iteratively using small steps.

-## Stage 2: Cellular Automata for Smoothing

-The cellular automata algorithm is applied to smooth the dragon and temple clearings and make their shapes more irregular and natural-looking.
-This enhances the variety and realism of the level.

-### Algorithm
-- For each cell in the grid:
-  - Count the number of neighboring cells that are walls (`1`).
-  - Apply the following rules:
-    - If a cell has more than 4 wall neighbors, it becomes a wall (`1`).
-    - If a cell has fewer than 4 wall neighbors, it becomes empty (`0`).
-- This process is repeated for a fixed number of iterations (e.g., 5) to achieve the desired smoothing effect.

-In order to avoid applying the cellular automata to the clearings we mark them as `map[x,y] = 2` and skip them on the stage 2 part of the code.

----

-## Stage 3: Connecting Spirals and Clearings

-### Purpose
-- This stage focuses on connecting the spirals and clearings to ensure the level is playable.
-- The goal is to create a network of paths that guide the player through the forest while maintaining the mystical and challenging nature of the environment.

-### Implementation (To Be Written)
-- Details of this stage will be added later as it has not yet been implemented.

 ---

 ## Summary